lfarrel6/Study-Stuff/README.md

 # Study-Stuff
-Just some notes and a maybe a playground for some code practice.
+Just some notes and maybe a playground for some code practice.
 Who knows.